Insuring your RV is essential, whether you plan to live in your RV full-time or use it for occasional trips.

 - Online quotes not available

 Allstate’s policies include emergency travel expenses if you’re over 50 miles from home when your RV breaks down and the issue is covered under the policy.
-Allstate is not on our main list because it only provides quotes through their sales agents and the information on the website is limited.
+Allstate is not on our main list because it only provides quotes through its sales agents and the information on the website is limited.

 - Windshield deductible covers repairs and charges only $50 for total replacements